mainul35/Wiki-System/README.md

 ii.
 Admin and tutor can read and edit blog posts, but student can only read a post and can't write unless admin provides permission.

 iii.
 The blog posts can then be saved html format.

+iv.
+Versions can be updated and previous versions can also be viewed.